aopell/SchoologyPlus/PRIVACY.md

 ## Contact

-The developers of Schoology Plus can be contacted by email at [schoologyplus@aopell.me](mailto:schoologyplus@aopell.me) or through Discord at [this link](https://aopell.me/SchoologyPlus/discord).
+The developers of Schoology Plus can be contacted by email at [hello@schoologypl.us](mailto:hello@schoologypl.us) or through Discord at [this link](https://discord.schoologypl.us).